About the 2019 Weddell Sea Expedition

 Bringing together world-leading experts in polar and marine exploration in a mission to solve unanswered questions about one of the most remote and least-studied wilderness areas on our planet.
-The expedition will:

-Investigate the ice shelves around the Weddell Sea and, in particular, the Larsen C Ice Shelf from which a giant iceberg broke off in July 2017.
+Investigated the ice shelves around the Weddell Sea and, in particular, the Larsen C Ice Shelf from which a giant iceberg broke off in July 2017.

-Document the rich and little-studied marine life of the western Weddell Sea ecosystem.
+Documented the rich and little-studied marine life of the western Weddell Sea ecosystem.

 For additional educational resources about Antarctica for primary and secondary schools take a look at our Resources for schools page.

-Browse Antarctica resources
+Browse other Antarctica resources

 Find out more about the Endurance22 Expedition, which located the wreck of Endurance, Sir Ernest Shackleton's ship, in March 2022.

 Additional resources are available for KS1 and KS2 pupils from Scott Polar Research Institute.